Městec Králové: History

 Městec Králové was established as a walled town on the road from Hradec Králové to Prague in the 13th century.

-According to legends, Queen Kunigunde, the wife of King Wenceslaus I of Bohemia, was returning from Červený Hradec (today Hradec Králové) to Prague and abruptly gave birth to Ottokar II of Bohemia, the most powerful king of the Přemyslid Dynasty, in Městec Králové.
+According to legends, Queen Kunigunde, the wife of King Wenceslaus I, was returning from Červený Hradec (today Hradec Králové) to Prague and abruptly gave birth to Ottokar II, the most powerful king of the Přemyslid dynasty, in Městec Králové.
 Ottokar II rewarded his assumed birthplace by a lion on its coats of arms and some privileges reserved for royal towns.

 The town was almost destroyed during the Thirty Years' War and by large fires in 1680, 1746, 1776 and 1792.

 Demographics

 Transport

-Městec Králové lies on a railway line of local importance Městec Králové–Chlumec nad Cidlinou.
+Městec Králové is the terminus and start of a railway line from/to Chlumec nad Cidlinou.

 Sights

-The Church of Saint Margaret was built in 1793, after a fire in 1792 burned down the old building.
-In the 19th century, the church was repaired and a Romanesque tower was added.
+The main landmark of Městec Králové is the Church of Saint Margaret.
+It was built in 1793, after a fire in 1792 burned down the old building.
+In the 19th century, the church was repaired and the Romanesque tower was added.

-In 1799, the town hall was built.
+Among the most valuable buildings is the town hall, built in 1799.